 What Is a Good ROI for Real Estate?

-There’s no universal benchmark for a “good” ROI in real estate, because it depends on the investment strategy, property type, and market risk profile.
-That said, seasoned investors often use defined ROI ranges to determine whether a deal meets their performance thresholds.
+There’s no universal number that defines a good ROI in real estate, because it depends entirely on your strategy, the property type, and the risk profile of the market you’re entering.
+That said, seasoned investors use defined ROI ranges to decide whether a deal clears their performance threshold before they move forward.

-For long-term rental properties, an ROI between 8% and 12% annually is typically considered strong.
-This range reflects stable net cash flow after accounting for financing costs, operating expenses, and vacancies.
-Properties that consistently yield over 12% ROI—especially in Tier 1 or Tier 2 cities—often involve some form of value-add repositioning, creative financing, or short-term rental optimization.
+For long-term rental properties, an annual ROI between 8% and 12% is typically considered strong.
+That range reflects stable net cash flow after you’ve accounted for financing costs, operating expenses, and vacancy periods.
+Properties consistently yielding above 12% ROI, especially in Tier 1 or Tier 2 cities, usually involve some form of value-add repositioning, creative financing, or short-term rental optimization.
+If you’re weighing whether to take the plunge at all, buying a property to rent out breaks down the core considerations worth working through first.

-For short-term rentals and vacation properties, ROI targets can range from 12% to 20%, due to the potential for higher nightly rates and dynamic pricing.
-However, these assets often involve more management intensity, regulatory risk, and variable occupancy.
+For short-term rentals and vacation properties, ROI targets can reach anywhere from 12% to 20%, driven by higher nightly rates and dynamic pricing models.
+But these assets come with more management intensity, regulatory exposure, and occupancy that swings with the season.

-In fix-and-flip investments, many operators aim for a minimum ROI of 15% to 20% per project, calculated after all acquisition, rehab, holding, and selling costs.
-Because of the transactional nature of this strategy, the risk-adjusted ROI must justify the time and capital deployed over a shorter time frame.
+In fix-and-flip investments, most serious operators target a minimum ROI of 15% to 20% per project, calculated after every acquisition, rehab, holding, and selling cost is accounted for.
+Because capital is deployed and recovered over a shorter window, the risk-adjusted return has to justify both the time and the execution risk.

-It’s important to view ROI in context.
-A 9% return in a stable, low-risk market (e.g., Class A multifamily with long-term tenants) might outperform a 14% ROI in a volatile neighborhood with high turnover and maintenance costs.
-Investors should also consider factors like liquidity, tax treatment, and appreciation potential when assessing ROI quality.
+Always view ROI in context.
+A 9% return in a stable, low-risk market like Class A multifamily with long-term tenants can outperform a 14% ROI in a volatile neighborhood with high turnover and heavy maintenance costs.
+You also want to weigh liquidity, tax treatment, and appreciation potential alongside the raw return number when you’re assessing the quality of an ROI figure.
+Robb Report’s wealth coverage has explored how top-tier investors layer these qualitative factors into every real estate decision alongside the numbers.

-Ultimately, a “good” ROI is one that aligns with your risk tolerance, financial goals, and investment horizon—while outperforming comparable alternatives within your portfolio.
+Ultimately, a good ROI is one that aligns with your risk tolerance, your financial goals, and your investment horizon, while outperforming the comparable alternatives already sitting inside your portfolio.

 FAQ